Living in our yurts year-round through many New England winters, here are a few things we've learned...

 The walls are a high tensile 18 oz. vinyl with polyester thread inner weave.
 It is UV resistant and anti mildew.
 It resists cold cracking to 30 degrees below zero.

-All our saplings are hardwoods that are common throughout New England.
+We use only New England hardwoods.
 Species include Yellow and Black Birch, Red and Sugar Maple, Hophornbeam, Black and Pin Cherry, White Ash, Beech.
-To sell us saplings, go to the saplings link.
+To sell us saplings, see here.

-For long-term living, a platform is recommended.
-I recommend you create it yourself or find a local carpenter to construct a circular deck for you.
+We don't build platforms: you can either create it yourself or find a local carpenter to construct a circular deck for you.
 Frost footings are not necessary.
 Plywood works, as well as tongue and groove or planed pine or just rough-sawn.
-Click on the 'Platforms' link above for ideas and plans.

 No. You want the platform to match the size of the yurt so that the wall cover can hang down below the edge of the platform.
 Otherwise, water will flow off the roof and right under the wall.
-If you'd like to have a deck outside of the yurt, build it a step or two down for door clearance, etc.
+If you'd like to have a deck outside of the yurt, build it a step or two down so your door clears the snow.

-Once we receive your deposit, we get right to work on customizing your yurt.
+Generally a few weeks.
 We make every effort to facilitate folks ready to take the jump out to year-round yurt living.
-That said, if you're looking to move out to your land in the spring, please give us a heads-up as soon as you can, preferably before February.
+That said, if you're looking to move out to your land in the spring, please give us a heads-up as soon as you can.

-No. Our yurts are prepared for you to pick up at our shop in Acworth NH.
-You raise them with your friends.
-See the 'Raising a Yurt' tab above.
+No. Our yurts are prepared for you to pick up at our shop in Acworth NH, or we can deliver and raise them with you, within a few hours of us.

 25' yurt with 6' walls, with a woodstove, couch and futon, you can squeeze 14 yoga mats plus instructor.... but 12 feels pretty maxed out. (above)

 The yurt is best transported with a truck and trailer, or box van.
-The platform would be a second, similar trip.
+If someday you move both the yurt and platform, plan on two trips.